Planning your trip in Botswana

 Standard Immunization is a requirement for Botswana and up-to-date information should be obtained from your local health department as to what is required.
 It is the guest’s sole responsibility to ensure that they have had all necessary inoculations, immunizations and medications prior to departure.

 It is the guest’s obligation to ensure that he/she is medically fit to participate in travel i.e. for walking and activities where a reasonable level of fitness is required.

 Moving Around in Botswana

 We offer a fully integrated private air charter service, which mostly operates single engine Airvans, Cessna 206s or Cessna Caravans.
-Most of our lodges have their own private airstrips.
+Most of the lodges have their own private airstrips.

-For water-transfers to and from our water-based lodges in the Okavango Delta and Chobe areas, we use private powerboats.
-This makes your arrival already a truly unique experience.
+For water-transfers to and from water-based lodges in the Okavango Delta and Chobe areas, we use private powerboats.
+This makes your arrival a truly unique experience!